chairemobilite/trRouting/README.md

 # trRouting
-Transit routing server app using the Connection Scan or Trip-Based algorithms and including flexible parameters.
+Transit routing server app written in C++ using the Connection Scan or Trip-Based algorithms and including flexible parameters.

 ## References
 [Connection Scan Algorithm (CSA)][1]